Ronthehero/YouTube-UE/README.md

 # YouTube-UE
-This is YouTube Unlisted Edition (more info in README.txt)
+This is YouTube Unlisted Edition (more info in README.md)